Rachel Fulton Brown

 · Daniel Yingst, "Towers in the Mud: An Examination of Honorius Augustodunensis's Work Through the Lens of Pedagogy."
 History of Christianity, The Divinity School.

-· Robert Porwoll, “Parisian Pedagogies: The Educational Debate of Abelard, Hugh of St. Victor, Peter Lombard, and John of Salisbury."
-History of Christianity, The Divinity School (Proposal accepted Spring 2014).
+· Robert Porwoll, “Parisian Pedagogies: The Educational Debates of Peter Abelard, Hugh of Saint-Victor, Peter Lombard, and John of Salisbury."
+History of Christianity, The Divinity School.

 · Jennifer Timmons, “Venenum Bibit: The Theological Vocabulary of Poison in the Middle Ages."
 Department of History (Proposal accepted Spring 2014).